shimizu1995/mcp-secure-shell/README.md

    - An array of strings or objects specifying denied commands
    - String values simply deny the command
    - Object format with `command` and optional `message`
-   - Supports regex patterns with `regex:` prefix for pattern matching
    - Example: `{"command": "rm", "message": "Use git rm instead"}`

 4. **defaultErrorMessage**: The default error message displayed when a command is not in the allowlist